Helping you live a life you always wanted.

 If you are ready to begin your journey of self discovery and feel better then contact me.

-I am Kate Bull, a fully qualified Therapeutic Counsellor registered with the BACP (British Association of Counselling and Psychotherapy) and I have a BSc (Hons) in Psychology and a Diploma in Therapeutic Counselling.
-I work from Laurel House in North Shields and various outdoor locations in the North East.
+I am Kate Bull, a Therapeutic Counsellor registered with the British Association of Counselling and Psychotherapy (showing that I meet their standards for a therapist to be ethical and effective) and I have a BSc (Hons) in Psychology and a Diploma in Therapeutic Counselling.

 The approach I use in my counselling is integrative, with Transactional Analysis being my main model.
-In reality this means I pull together different models and theories that will help towards the client reaching their goals.
-Transactional Analysis is a versatile theory that looks at people’s behaviours and their relationships; believing that everyone is valuable and has the capacity for positive change and personal growth.
+In reality this means I pull together different models and theories that will help towards the helping the client reach their goals.
+Transactional Analysis is a versatile theory that looks at people’s behaviours and their relationships; working under idea that each individual is valuable and has the capacity for positive change and personal growth.